Melbourne Conservatorium of Music: History

-The Conservatorium became the Faculty of Music within the University of Melbourne in 1926, and the first Dean was appointed.
+The Conservatorium became the Faculty of Music within the University of Melbourne in 1926, and its first Dean was appointed.
 This was to be the administrative structure for the next 65 years.

 Contemporary times

 The Faculty of the VCA and Music was created in 2009 from the amalgamation of the University's Faculty of Music and Faculty of the Victorian College of the Arts.
 On 1 January 2012 the two operating divisions became known as the Faculty of the Victorian College of the Arts and Melbourne Conservatorium of Music (Faculty of VCA and MCM).

 On 1 January 2018, the Faculty's name was changed again to the Faculty of Fine Arts and Music.
 The Victorian College of the Arts and Melbourne Conservatorium remain as schools within the Faculty.
 In March 2019 the majority of Conservatorium operations moved to the new Ian Potter Southbank Centre, a state of the art facility for music.
 This makes the Southbank Campus of the University of Melbourne the largest creative tertiary education provider situated inside an arts precinct in the country, and one of the few so located in the world.